Azure/iot-edge-v1/v1/core/devdoc/message_broker_requirements.md

     CONST MODULE_API*        module_api;

     /**
-     * Handle to the thread on which this module’s message processing loop is
+     * Handle to the thread on which this module's message processing loop is
      * running.
      */
     THREAD_HANDLE           thread;